dbillue/AV/README.md

-Code repo to assit with daily coding efforts pulling on example apps and tutorials.
+Code repo to assist with daily coding efforts pulling on example apps and tutorials.